Ways in Which Art Can Fight Climate Change

 Vik Muniz is a Brazilian artist who makes art with the most unusual materials: old magazines, chocolate syrup, sugar, cotton, powder, and garbage.
 Muniz combines these components to recreate established works of art.

 Then the artist photographs the composition and prints the pictures in a limited edition using the Cibachrome technique.

 Muniz realized this project over two years with the members of the Association of Collectors of the Metropolitan Landfill of Jardim Gramacho, in the city of Duque de Caxias, site of one of the biggest open-air landfills.
 The artist heard the stories and took pictures of these people, who made a living by collecting and trading recyclables they found in the dumpster.

 Then, they used over 3 tons of trash to make enormous sculpture-portraits and photographed them.
 The pictures were auctioned or sold to exhibitions for $300,000, all devolved to the association.

 Muniz believes that art can transform garbage, but also the lives of a part of the society that had been forgotten.
 Waste Land received great media coverage that changed the lives of the catadores (the pickers of garbage) and of the surrounding environment.

 In 2012 the Brazilian government closed Jardin Gramacho as they considered it dangerous for the environment, allocated a fund of 11 million dollars to the catadores, and promised them training courses so that they could find new jobs.

-2. Using new materials
+2. Using New Technology

 Airlite and the anti-smog graffiti